The mean-field equation of a leaky integrate-and-fire neural network: measure solutions and steady states: The linear case

 Our strategy to prove Theorem \ref{th:globalwp} and Theorem \ref{th:steadystate} relies on a careful study of the mean-field equation when $J$ is taken to be zero.
 This particular case corresponds to the description of an unconnected population of neurons.
 In this setting, the equation becomes linear and reads

+Notice that this equation without the reset part, {\it i.e.} without the Dirac mass source term, was studied in~\cite{Heijmans}.
 For the sake of clarity in the current section we will denote by $\A$ the operator $\A_{\sigma_0},$ $\sigma_0$ being a fixed positive number.
 Since the equation is linear, we do not need to restrict the definition of a solution to probability measures.
 We say that a family of measures $(\mu_t)_{t\geq0}$ is a solution to Equation~\eqref{eq:linear} with initial datum $\mu_0$ when the mapping $t\mapsto\mu_t$ is weak*-continuous and for all $f $ in $ C^1([0,1])$ and all $t\geq0$